xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 ---

 Hello Everyone,
-In this post, I would like to continue on how I built my blog using GithubPages and Jekyll at free of cost and maintenance.
+In this post, I would like to continue how I built my blog using GitHub pages and Jekyll at free of cost and maintenance.
 <br>
 [Here is the link to my previous article](https://xyzcoder.github.io/2019/11/10/how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages.html)

 <br>
 [In my previous post](https://xyzcoder.github.io/2019/11/10/how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages.html)  we saw what Static file generators are and how they help us, creating a site with Jekyll.
-In this post we will dig deep into some basic concepts of Jekyll.
+In this post, we will dig deep into some basic concepts of Jekyll.

 # Basic Building Blocks Of Jekyll
 1. **Pages**